wiremoons/get-uuid/README.md

 A C++ compiler is required to build `get-uuid`.

-`cmake` is recommended to perform the build.
+- `cmake` is recommended to perform the build.

-If the computer the build is being performed on has `vcpkg` available, then it will be used for building the library dependencies.
-Otherwise `cmake` will use its *fecthContent* feature instead.
+- `vcpkg` is recommended to perform the config and package management.

-In order to build using `vcpkg` or `cmake` directly, clone this repo and then run:
+In order to build using `vcpkg` and `cmake`, clone this repo and then run:

 ```console
 cmake -S . -B build -DCMAKE_BUILD_TYPE=Release